RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Related Work

 The problem of finding collision-free trajectories in multi-robot scenarios can be solved both in a centralized and decentralized manner.
 In this review of related work, we omit centralized approaches~\cite{augugliaro2012globalplanning, honig2018planning, solovey2016planning} in favor of decentralized solutions, as the centralized approaches are impractical for high-speed agile flight due to additional communication delays and poor scalability.

 In recent years, the major focus has been on the development of decentralized methods that require the robots to share not only the current state of \acp{uav}, but also their planned trajectories.
 The majority of these methods rely on optimization techniques and vary in trajectory parametrization, and methods for planning, free space decomposition, and obstacle representations~\cite{zhou2021egoswarm, swarmingInTheWild, hou2022egoEnhanced, tordesillas2022MADERTrajectoryPlannera, kondo2024RobustMADERDecentralized, kondo2024PUMAFullyDecentralized, DLSCDistributedMultiAgent,toumieh2024motionPlanning}.
-Some of these works bring contributions by addressing individual aspects of the cooperative navigation problem, such as efficient collision resolution in dense environments~\cite{hou2022egoEnhanced}, robustness to communication delays~\cite{kondo2024RobustMADERDecentralized}, perception- and uncertainty-awareness~\cite{kondo2024PUMAFullyDecentralized}, or deadlock prevention~\cite{DLSCDistributedMultiAgent}.
-However, the applied kinematic constraints are mostly limited to a few meters per second.
-The superior approach considering the high-speed navigation in multi-agent scenarios was introduced in~\cite{toumieh2024motionPlanning}, where HDSM algorithm is demonstrated to navigate complex scenarios with average speeds of up to \SI{3.61}{\meter\per\second}, \SI{100}{\percent} success rate, and theoretical guarantees.
+Some of these works address individual aspects of the cooperative navigation problem, such as efficient collision resolution in dense environments~\cite{hou2022egoEnhanced}, robustness to communication delays~\cite{kondo2024RobustMADERDecentralized}, perception- and uncertainty-awareness~\cite{kondo2024PUMAFullyDecentralized}, or deadlock prevention~\cite{DLSCDistributedMultiAgent}.
+However, while these works often focus on fast navigation and measure their performance as time required to task completion, the maximum achieved and allowed velocities are mostly limited to a few meters per second.
+A superior approach considering high-speed navigation in multi-agent scenarios was introduced in~\cite{toumieh2024motionPlanning}, where the HDSM algorithm is demonstrated to navigate complex scenarios with average speeds of up to \SI{3.61}{\meter\per\second}, \SI{100}{\percent} success rate, and theoretical guarantees.
 While these methods show impressive results in cluttered environments, they require complete knowledge of other \acp{uav}' states and their planned trajectories.
 This limits their use to scenarios with cooperating robots sharing the required data and puts high demands on communication network bandwidth.

 Reactive approaches for mutual collision avoidance often rely on representing other robots as obstacles with simplified dynamics (e.g., \ac{vo}~\cite{fiorini1998velocityobstacles}).
 The most direct extensions of \ac{vo} concept are \acp{rvo}~\cite{vandenberg2008rvo}, \ac{orca}~\cite{vandenberg2010orca}, and V-RVO~\cite{arul2021vrvo} which improves the efficiency of collision avoidance by letting each agent take half of the responsibility to avoid collision between cooperating robots.
 While these approaches implement collision avoidance based on position and velocity observations only, they neglect physical constraints of individual platforms and assume an immediate change of their velocity.